hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @AlexanderBaggett `/` path syntax is used for refinements, among others.
 Quite a lot of stuff is multipurpose like that.
 For practicality and convenience

 [20:54:40](#1492635280214837KnGQF:matrix.org) <gitter_geekyi>:
-You could build recursive reducer yourself í ½í¸‰
+You could build recursive reducer yourself ğŸ˜‰

 [20:54:55](#1492635295214995whMQd:matrix.org) <gitter_alexanderbaggett>:
 hmm